atomicobject/ts-workshop/README.md

-Beer City Code TypeScript Workshop
+TypeScript Workshop
 ====================================

-Welcome to our Beer City Code 2018 TypeScript workshop!
+Welcome to our TypeScript workshop!

 We're happy you're joining us.
 This repository will serve as our workspace for the workshop.
 It's empty currently, but by setting it up now you'll get most of the dependencies and we'll lighten the load on the conference wifi.